 The main business of the S&P 500 is providing credit ratings that investors can use as one tool to decide whether a company is worthy of their investment.
 However, most people know it for its index of 500 large American companies.
 As such, it represents a much broader swath of the overall economy than the 30 companies in the Dow.

-As with the Dow, companies are weighted in the index according to the market capitalization of the company.
+Unlike the Dow, companies are weighted in the index according to the market capitalization of the company.
 A company with a large capitalization like Apple has a larger impact on the index than a (relatively) smaller company like Mattel.

 What Is the Difference Between the Dow and the Nasdaq?